-Request for Change in Review Cycle \$1,000 Less than 3 months prior to application deadline Once a review cycle date has been selected and reserved, proposed programs may file a written request to change their review cycles.
-Requests must be accompanied by a fee as outlined and are subject to availability. \$500 3-6 months prior to application deadline \$250 Any program that fails to submit a completed New Program Application by its review cycle date, or a written request to change review cycles, will forfeit any and all fees paid and will have its Candidate status removed.
+Request for Change in Review Cycle.
+Once a review cycle for a New Program Application has been selected and reserved, proposed programs may file a written request to change their review cycles.
+Requests are subject to availability and must be accompanied by a fee as outlined below.

+Any program that fails to submit a completed New Program Application by its review cycle date, or a written request to change review cycles, will forfeit any and all fees paid and will have its Candidate status removed.
 A new Application for Candidacy and fee would then be required if the program wishes to continue working towards accreditation.
-Due at the time of submission More than 7 months prior to application deadline
+(Due at the time of submission)